jsx-eslint/eslint-plugin-react/docs/rules/display-name.md

+# react/display-name

-# Disallow missing displayName in a React component definition (`react/display-name`)
+📝 Disallow missing displayName in a React component definition.

 💼 This rule is enabled in the ☑️ `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).